kyma-project/kyma/docs/serverless-v2/08-01-create-function.md

 1. Create a Namespace or select one from the drop-down list in the top navigation panel.

-2. Go to the **Functions [preview]** view at the bottom of the left navigation panel and select **Create lambda**.
+2. Go to the **Functions [preview]** view at the bottom of the left navigation panel and select **Create function**.

-3. In the pop-up box, provide the lambda's name and select **Create** to confirm changes.
+3. In the pop-up box, provide the function's name and select **Create** to confirm changes.

-     The pop-up box closes and the `Lambda created successfully` message appears.
+     The pop-up box closes and the `Function created successfully` message appears.

-4. In the lambda details view that opens up automatically, go to the **Code** tab and enter the lambda's code:
+4. In the function details view that opens up automatically, go to the **Code** tab and enter the function's code:

     ```
     module.exports = {